-When do you send wedding invitations if you can’t afford express postage?
+When do you send the invitations if you can’t afford express postage?

 Allow yourself an extra week if you are using a regular mail service rather than express postage, and consider the delays that may occur for international guests, particularly if you’re sending any invitations to developing countries.
 It’s extremely common to use standard mail to keep your costs low, so don’t feel you have to spring for the express postage!
 Just make sure you know how long you need to allow for postage times when you make your plans.

-When to send out wedding invitations (no save the dates)
+When to send out invitations (no save the dates)

-When should wedding invitations be sent out around Christmas or another important holiday?
+When should invitations be sent out around Christmas or another important holiday?

-When do I send out wedding invitations for a destination wedding?
+When do I send out invitations for a destination wedding?

-Wondering when to send destination wedding invitations, and not wanting to leave it too late?
-If at all possible, we recommend that destination wedding invites be sent 4-6 months ahead of time to give your guests enough time to make all their travel arrangements.
+Wondering when to send destination invitations, and not wanting to leave it too late?
+If at all possible, we recommend that invites for destination weddings be sent 4-6 months ahead of time to give your guests enough time to make all their travel arrangements.

-When should you send wedding invitations if guests need extra time to save?
+When should you send invitations if guests need extra time to save?

-When do wedding invitations go out if I’m delivering them by hand?
+When do the invitations go out if I’m delivering them by hand?

-If you are hand delivering your wedding invitations that have been preceded by a save the date, we recommend you ensure your invites are out 4-6 weeks before your big day.
+If you are hand-delivering your wedding invites that have been preceded by a save the date, we recommend you ensure your invites are out 4-6 weeks before your big day.
+If you are delivering by hand, we would recommend a premium print type such as foil stamped wedding invitations.
 However, where there is no save the date, allow three months.
 Make sure you get all your invitations out in a timely manner.
 If you only see one friend every three months, it’s better to send them their invitation rather than giving them their invitation two weeks before the wedding.
 Start the process of handing out or hand-delivering invites with enough time to get them all out.
 If you don’t start delivering invites until 4 weeks before your wedding, you’ll have a very short amount of time to get them all to your guests.

-When should wedding invitations go out if I have an early RSVP date?
+When should the invitations go out if I have an early RSVP date?